Nowadays, records management and information management are used almost interchangeably.

 The Goals of Records Management and Information Management

 As long as there have been written works worthy of preservation, there has been a need to manage that information.

-Thousands of years ago, (we’re talking Sumerians, Ancient Egyptians, and the like), this fell to the purview of archivists and librarians.
+Thousands of years ago, (we’re talking Sumerians, Ancient Egyptians, and the like), this fell into the purview of archivists and librarians.

 Fast forward a few millennia to the industrial revolution and there are two major forces at play: the printing press, the precipitous rise in varying types of businesses, legislation, and taxes that required exact record keeping to stay in line with the law.

-Now, in the digital age, the amount of information created in the course of doing business continues to exponentially increase both across systems and media types.
+Now, in the digital age, the amount of information and records created in the course of doing business continues to exponentially increase both across systems and media types.

 And yet, only about 5% of this information is considered a record.

-Either way, whether it’s information on Microsoft Teams chat logs, a comment on a calendar, or a working copy of a document, the other information created still exists and needs to go through the typical information lifecycle including eventual dispositioning.
+Either way, whether it’s information on Microsoft Teams chat logs, a comment on a calendar, or a working copy of a document, the other information created still exists and needs to go through the typical information and records management lifecycle including eventual disposition.